jasp-stats/jasp-desktop/Resources/Help/analyses/principalcomponentanalysis.md

 # Principal Component Analysis
 ---
 Principcal Component Analysis is used to represent the data in smaller components than the dataset originally consisted of.
-The components explain most of the variance in the original dataset.
+The components are chosedn such that they explain most of the variance in the original dataset.

 ### Input
 ---
 #### Asssignment Box:
-- Included Variables: In this box you can drop the variables to perform the principal component analysis on.
+- Included Variables: In this box the variables to perform the principal component analysis on are selected.

 #### Number of Factors:
-Here you decide on how many components you would like to apply the rotation.
-For this you can use several methods.
+Here it is decided on how many components the rotation is applied to.
+Several methods can be used:
 - Parallell Analysis: Components are selected on the basis of parallell analysis.
-With this method components are selected when their eigenvalue is bigger than the parallel average random eigenvalue.
+With this method, components are selected when their eigenvalue is bigger than the parallel average random eigenvalue.
 This method is selected by default.
 - Eigenvalues: Components are selected when they have a certain eigenvalue.
 By default components are selected that have an eigenvalue above 1.
-- Manual: Here you can set the amount of components yourself.
+- Manual: Here the number of components can be set.
 By default this is set to 1.

 #### Rotation:
-Here you can set the rotation method to apply on the components.
+Here the rotation method to apply to the components can be set.
 Rotation ensures a simpler understanding of the data structure.
 - Orthogonal: This method produces components that are uncorrelated.
-For this method there are several possibilities you can select.
+For this method, there are several possibilities that can be selected.
     - None: No rotation method is selected.
     - varimax: Orthogonal rotation method varimax.
 Rotation based on the maximizing the variance of the loadings.
     - quartimax: Orthogonal rotation method quartimax.
-In this rotation method the number of factors that is  necessary to explain each variable is minimized.
+In this rotation method, the number of components that is  necessary to explain each variable is minimized.
     - bentlerT: Orthogonal rotation method bentlerT.
     - equamax: Orthogonal rotation method equamax.
 This is a combination of varimax and quartimax.
-- Oblique: This method produces components that allow for correlation.
+- Oblique: This method produces components that allow for correlation between the components.
 This method is selected by default.
-For this method there are several possibilities you can select.
+Several possibilities are available.
     - promax: Oblique rotation method promax.
 This method is selected by default.
     - oblimin: Oblique rotation method oblimin.
     - simplimax: Oblique rotation method simplimax.